zostay/RakuWAPI/README.md

     my &mw-app = &mw.assuming(&app);
 ```

 [**Conjecture:** The above code does not work, but should.
 The problem is that `.assuming()` does not (as of this writing) preserve the return type of the method called.
+I have suggested a patch to correct this problem.
 If that patch or one like it turns out to somehow go against the spirit of `.assuming()` or something, this requires a better example.]

 ### 2.1.0 Middleware Definition